bowdoin-algorithms-f22/bowdoin-algorithms-f22.github.io/lectures.md

 Joke: An infinite number of computer scientists walk into a bar.
 The first one orders a beer.
 The second one, half a beer.
 The third one, a quarter.
 The barman pours two beers.
 The computer scientists complain: Is that all you're giving us?
 The barman says: "Come on guys, you should know your limits! "

 The next two weeks  will cover the conceptual tools  to analyze algorithms.
-We start by introducing the concepts of "asymptotic" analysis  and "order of growth".
-The order of growth is analyzed with O(), Ω() and Θ() notation.
+Asymptotic analysis is expressed with O(), Ω() and Θ() notation.
 We'll give a formal definition of each one and discuss the differences between them and why big-oh is not sufficient.

 When analyzing algorithms it is common to encounter  summations.
-We introduce the two summations that come up when analysing algorithms: arithmetic and geometric summations.
+We introduce the two summations that come up often: arithmetic and geometric summations.

 This part of the class is heavy on discrete math like logarithms, exponents, limits and recursive functions, which most of you have not seen in a long time.
 The bright side is that there are formulas and rules for everything and it's just a matter of practice.
 Give yourself time to practice and expect it will take time.

-Once this module is over, you'll know enough to be able to analyze pretty much anything.
-In the next modules you'll see analysis tools at work on some pretty neat algorithms.

 __Objectives:__
 * Understand the relevance of analysis in practice, as well as its assumptions and limitations